A City Art Hall Hidden in the Woods

 The interior of the building is a flowing space shaped by 10 circular walls of different sizes, which are divided into three levels of elevation in accordance with the terrain, rising from the entrance hall to the interior space step by step, with two circular skylights in the entrance hall and the central exhibition hall to guide visitors from the entrance hall to the main exhibition hall.
 The ceiling is controlled at the same level, and the height of the space is richly varied.
 Except for the round solid wall, the interior and exterior boundaries are all glass, fully incorporating the outdoor landscape into the interior and the natural landscape as part of the exhibition in the form of framed scenery.

-The circular space consists of two spatial forms: indoor and piazza; three outdoor semi-circular piazzas are defined as the entrance fountain piazza, the Italian piazza, and the outdoor theater, each reproducing a typical Italian urban piazza space.
+The circular space consists of two spatial forms: indoor and piazza; three outdoor semi-circular piazzas are defined as the entrance fountain piazza, the Italian piazza, and the outdoor theatre, each reproducing a typical Italian urban piazza space.
 The Piazza Italia is surrounded by the ruins of the Roman arches.
 The three indoor circular spaces are designed as a meeting hall, a multi-functional hall, and a multimedia showroom, which are arranged around the central exhibition hall.
 By controlling the size of the circular wall openings, the light and darkness of the space are defined, while the meeting room is surrounded by water features and sculptures.
 The other five outdoor semi-circular walls are surrounded by greenery and mountains, facing nature.

 The visitor crosses the gable to the Italian piazza and ascends a curved staircase to the roof garden.
 There are two circular gardens, one in the east and one in the west, which are complemented by the contrast between natural vegetation and stone.